Coastal Villages of Aberdeenshire

 Where: The William Wallace Monument in front of His Majesty's Theatre, Rosemount Viaduct

-The first part of our journey is to make our way through the Aberdeenshire countryside, to the coastal villages of Gardenstown and Crovie.
+During the first part of our journey, we make our way through the Aberdeenshire countryside, to the coastal villages of Gardenstown and Crovie.
 Built into the red sandstone cliffs the villages have a special and remote atmosphere.
-From the lovely harbour and beaches you can look out over the Moray Firth and perhaps catch a glimpse of the dolphins that often swim in the bay.
+From the lovely harbour and beach, you can look out over the Moray Firth and perhaps catch a glimpse of the dolphins and other wildlife in the bay.

-Pennan became famous in the 1980s for being used as one of the main locations for the film Local Hero, and representing the fictional village of Ferness.
+Pennan became famous in the 1980s for being used as one of the main locations for the film Local Hero and representing the fictional village of Ferness.
 Film enthusiasts have come from all over the world to make a phone call in the red telephone box which featured in the film.
-Today the village is mostly holiday accommodation and popular place for exploring rock pools and enjoying a restful break.

 The town name means, 'burgh of Fraser', after the Fraser Family who bought the lands of Philorth in 1504 and built the family castle at Kinnaird Head.
-The castle was later altered to become one of the first lighthouses in the northeast of Scotland in 1787.
+The castle was later transformed into one of the first lighthouses in the northeast in 1787.

 The name Bullers of Buchan refers both to a collapsed sea cave and the little hamlet nestled beside.
 The collapsed sea cave forms an almost circular hole, about 30 metres deep, where the sea rushes in through a natural archway.